forta-network/docs/docs/scanner-quickstart.md

-# Running a Scan Node
+# Run a Scan Node

-!!! warning "Early Decentralization Phase"
+!!! important "Early Decentralization Phase"
     At this phase, only approved nodes are allowed onto the network.
 As we introduce other decentralized security measures we will make this process more permissionless.

 ## Scan Node Requirements